LEWIS/UPSHUR COUNTY Local Emergency

 c.
 Other as exists

-9. Broadcast and print media
+14. Broadcast and print media

-10. Owners/Operators of "Covered Facilities
+15. Owners/Operators of "Covered Facilities

-11. Interested Community Groups
+16. Interested Community Groups

-B. It is not the intent of these By-laws to limit the number of member
+D. It is not the intent of these By-laws to limit the number of representatives for each designated category.

 III.
 Officers

-A quorum of the LEPC shall annually elect its officers at a previously announced meeting for a one year term from January 1 to December 31.
-Nothing in these By¬laws shall preclude one person from holding more than one office except the Chairperson and Co-Chairperson, who, by the nature of the positions, must be two separate individuals.
-There are no limits imposed on the number of terms for each office, however, the committee shall encourage participation of as many members as possible to fulfill the functions of the officers.
+A quorum of Members the LEPC shall annually elect its officers at a previously announced meeting for a one year term from January 1 to December 31.
+Nothing in these By-laws shall preclude one person from holding more than one office except the Chairperson and Co-Chairperson, who, by the nature of the positions, must be two separate individuals.
+There are no limits imposed on the number of terms for each office, however, the committee shall encourage participation of as many Members as possible to fulfill the functions of the officers.
 Any vacancy in the officers created by the resignation or removal of the officer shall be by the appointment of a replacement by the Executive subcommittee from the membership to fill the unexpired term.

 A. Chairperson

-The Chairperson shall preside at all general membership and Executive subcommittee meetings of the LEPC and ensure that all LEPC projects, tasks and associated paperwork requirements for the functioning of the committee are fulfilled.
+The Chairperson shall preside over all general membership and Executive subcommittee meetings of the LEPC and shall ensure that all LEPC projects, tasks and associated paperwork requirements for the functioning of the committee are fulfilled.
 These duties include: setting meeting times, preparation of the agendas, appointing standing or special subcommittees, chairing meetings, and other duties as directed by the Committee.

 B. Co-Chairperson